KDAB/hotspot/HACKING.md

 # or `make install` it and launch it from your $PATH
 ```

-If you want to use KAuth, you need to add `-DCMAKE_INSTALL_PREFIX=/usr/` to the cmake call.
-Otherwise KAuth won't work.
 If you need help building this project for your platform, [contact us for help](https://www.kdab.com/about/contact/).

 ## Debugging the AppImage